|Photo of Sekino from 1963

 Sekino Jun'ichirô (関野準一郎 1914-1988), a leading artist in the sôsaku hanga ("Creative prints": 創作版画) movement, produced some of the finest portraits and figure studies in twentieth-century Japanese art.
 A prolific and masterful printmaker excelling in many techniques, he worked with intaglio media (etching, drypoint, aquatint, mezzotint, engraving), planar media (lithography), carved media (woodcuts, wood engravings), and mixed media (collagraph, found objects, textile printing).
 Quite often, he made preparatory sketches in graphite, watercolors, or oils.
 He also produced finished watercolors and oil paintings.

 Interested in both traditional and modern art, Sekino admired ukiyo-e artists such as Tôshûsai Sharaku (東洲齋写楽 active c.
-1794-95), and benefited from his associations with the modernists Munakata Shikô (棟方志功 see image at left) and Onchi Kôshirô (恩地孝四郎 see 1963 photo at right showing Sekino with his portrait of Onchi).
+1794-95), and benefited from his associations with the modernists Munakata Shikô (棟方志功 see image at right) and Onchi Kôshirô (恩地孝四郎 see 1963 photo at left showing Sekino with his portrait of Onchi).
 Sekino also praised the work of European artists such as Rembrandt, Edvard Munch, Raoul Dufy, Henri de Toulouse-Lautrec, Anders Zorn, and Käthe Kollwitz.
 From Onchi, Sekino learned an expressive method of printing through layering and texturing of pigments, and soft and irregular edges of forms (using a curved chisel).
 For his very large format works, Sekino took advantage of plywood faced with solid Japanese woods whose augmented scale had liberated sôsaku hanga printmakers from the compositional constraints of traditionally smaller planks of solid cherry wood (sakura) used in ukiyo-e printmaking.

-It appears that Sekino's first published works appeared in 1931 in Chôkokutô (Carving Knife: 雕刻刀) published by the Sôsaku Hanga Kenkyûkai (Creative Print Research Group: 創作版画研究会) under the leadership of Satô Yonejirô in Aomori (青森).
+It seems that Sekino's first published works appeared in 1931 in Chôkokutô (Carving Knife: 雕刻刀) published by the Sôsaku Hanga Kenkyûkai (Creative Print Research Group: 創作版画研究会) under the leadership of Satô Yonejirô in Aomori (青森).
 There were 17 issues from June 1931 to December 1932, each limited to 30 copies.
 It was soon revived from January 1933 to June 1934 (13 issues) and again from October 1938 to June 1939 (8 issues) but renamed as Mutsu goma ("Aomori Horse").
 Sekino contributed designs for volumes 9-12 and 14-16.